OWASP/www-project-developer-guide/draft/07-container-security/02-image-security.md

 * TLS CA certificate file on the image host (the file that is passed along with the --tlscacert parameter) has permissions of 444 or is set more restrictively
 * Containers should run as a non-root user.
 * Containers should have as small a footprint as possible, and should not contain unnecessary software packages which could increase their attack surface
-* Docker's default bridge "docker0" is not used to avoid ARP spoofing and MAC flooding attacks.
+* Docker's default bridge ‘docker0’ is not used to avoid ARP spoofing and MAC flooding attacks.
-* Either Docker’s AppArmor policy is enabled or the Docker host’s AppArmor is enabled.
+* Either Dockers AppArmor policy is enabled or the Docker hosts AppArmor is enabled.
 * SELinux policy is enabled on the Docker host.
 * Linux kernel capabilities are restricted within containers
 * privileged containers are not used